 -

 Anti-scientific attitudes can impose substantial costs on societies.
 Can schools be an important agent in mitigating the propagation of such attitudes?
-This paper investigates the effect of the content of science education on anti-scientific attitudes, knowledge, and choices.
-The analysis exploits staggered reforms that reduce or expand the coverage of evolution theory in US state science education
+This article investigates the effect of the content of science education on anti-scientific attitudes, knowledge, and choices.
+The analysis exploits staggered reforms that reduce or expand the coverage of evolution theory in U.S. state science education

 -

-For many decisions, we encounter relevant information over the course of days, months or years.
-We consume such information in various forms, including stories – qualitative content about individual instances – and statistics – quantitative data about collections of observations.
-This paper proposes that information type – story versus statistic – shapes selective memory.
-In controlled experiments
+For many decisions, we encounter relevant information over the course of days, months, or years.
+We consume such information in various forms, including stories (qualitative content about individual instances) and statistics (quantitative data about collections of observations).
+This article proposes that information type—story versus statistic—shapes selective memory.
+In controlled experiments, we

 -